Winning numbers drawn in Wednesday's Wisconsin Megabucks

 For more lottery results, go to Jackpot.com | Order Lottery Tickets

-The winning numbers in Wednesday evening's drawing of the "Powerball" game were:
+The winning numbers in Wednesday's drawing of the "Wisconsin Pick 4" game were: